steveklabnik/rust_for_rubyists/book/chapter-09.rst

 Okay, few new things here: We can see that there's some duplication here.
-Obviously this isn't the best way to do it, but I wanted to try this out before we got to the better implemenation.
+Obviously this isn't the best way to do it, but I wanted to try this out before we got to the better implementation.
 We make an ``Enum`` that defines two different things, and then we use this ``match`` expression to decompose things.